Proven-Paradox/shaper-system/Handbook.md

 #### Stagger
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane -1.
 Unless a different duration is listed, Staggers only last one Round (or 10 seconds outside of Initiative).

+## Conditions

+#### Distracted
+Unable to bring fully react to your situation.
+Distracted characters cannot use their Counter action.
+Unless otherwise noted, Distraction lasts until the character in question takes an action.

+#### Flat Footed
+You are not prepared to defend yourself from attacks properly.
+Attacks against you are made at Boon +4.
+Flat Footed characters are also [Distracted](#distracted).
+Unless otherwise noted, you cease being Flat Footed upon taking an action or being successfully struck by a damaging Ability.

+#### Prone
+Lying on the ground.
+Melee range Abilities against Prone targets have Boon +3, while any Abilities coming from beyond Short range are made at Bane -3.
+Moving a Square while Prone costs a major action.
+You may fall Prone or stand up as a minor action.

+## Benefits

+#### Flight
+You can fly.
+This allows you to move into the airborne parts of the battle grid.
+Airborne movement is otherwise identical to standard movement.
+This Condition makes you immune to terrain effects.

+#### Obscured
+You are invisible or otherwise very difficult to see, which makes you extremely difficult to hit or track.
+Any foe that is able to target you with a single target attack makes said attack with only a single ten sided die.
+(Obscured provides no benefit against area of effect attacks.)

+#### Protection
+A Protected character cannot be targeted by offensive Abilities and is excluded from any offensive area of effect.

+#### Shield X
+You have a barrier or defense active that takes damage for you.
+While you have any amount of Shield, damage done to you subtracts from your Shield amount before your HP.
+You cannot use Shield to pay HP costs, and effects described as "losing" life or HP (such as HP loss from low Endurance during a chase) still subtract directly from your HP.
+Shield gained from different sources stacks.

 #### Taunt
 If you have Taunt and are in a space with any other ally, enemies must target you.
 Any Abilities that pick a target can only pick you.
 Abilities that affect Squares instead of targets can still affect your allies as normal.